-This dog whose origin is France is characterized by a form of elegance that cannot be found from any other kind of dog.
+This dog, originating in France, is characterized by a form of elegance that cannot be found in any other dog.

-The dog has a look of bravery and will stand majestically to face troubles that come its way.
+The dog looks brave and will stand majestically to face troubles that come its way.

 The Braque Francais Pyrenean also boasts of having other names like Gascogne type and de Grande taille.

-They have a short-haired coat which is unforgettable and occurs as a thick and well fitted covering onto their body.
+They have an unforgettable short-haired coat that occurs as a thick and well-fitted covering onto their body.

-Being 23 inches tall, this dog is also blessed with exceptional stability that comes from its weight of up to 55 pounds.
+Being 23 inches tall, this dog is also blessed with exceptional stability from its weight of up to 55 pounds.

 Despite having splendid hunting skills, this dog loves being close to friends and family.

 The briard is also known as Berger de Brie.
 This dog has a French origin.
-Standing at about 28 inches, this dog has a weight of about 80 pounds.
+Standing at about 28 inches, this dog weighs about 80 pounds.

 Their coat is unforgettable with its long wavy fur.
 This coat will grow in grey, fawn, and black colors.
 The briard is categorized as a herding dog.

-One of the unique things about the briard is that their eyes are almost sandwiched in between its long wavy hairs and will appear as if it has been blinded.
+One of the briard’s unique things is that their eyes are almost sandwiched in between their long wavy hairs and will appear as if it has been blinded.

 This dog is sometimes referred to as the Brittany spaniel.
 This dog traces its roots to France.
-This dog has a nice coat that offers an agreeable elegance.
+This dog has a nice coat that offers a pleasant elegance.

-The Brittany is cheerful when in the presence of family members.
-Due to their reduced undercoat, they are easy to maintain with minimal grooming required.
+Brittany is cheerful when in the presence of family members.
+Due to their reduced undercoat, they are easy to maintain with minimal grooming.